+Parking Permits:

-Parking Permits: The Perris High School campus is private property.
-The driving and parking of motorized vehicles on campus grounds is a privilege.
-Student vehicles may only be parked in designated stalls in the student parking lot.
-Students may not leave vehicles unattended, may not park or leave vehicles in designated visitor parking stalls, against red (fire lane) curbs, in the student drop off area, or in the staff parking area.
+The campus of Perris High School is private property.
+The driving and parking of motorized vehicles on campus grounds is a privilege and is by permit only.
+Students must register their vehicles with the school.
+Parking permits will be issued by the Discipline Office before school or after school.

-Parking on campus is by permit only.
-Students who drive a vehicle and park on the Perris High School campus must register their vehicles with the school.
-Parking permits will be issued by the Discipline Office before school or during lunch.
-You must have a valid Driver's License, current vehicle registration, and current proof of insurance.
-Student parking permits must be visibly displayed.
-Any student vehicles found in violation of this policy may be cited and/or towed by the Riverside County Sheriff's Department.
-Student parking space is limited, and is available on a first come/first serve basis.
-If you wish to drive and park a vehicle in the student parking lot, it is strongly recommended that you arrive early.
-All drivers are expected to observe safe driving habits and be especially alert of younger drivers.
+- Student vehicles may only be parked in designated stalls in the student parking lot. - Students may not leave vehicles unattended, may not park or leave vehicles in designated visitor parking stalls, against red (fire lane) curbs, in the student drop off area, or in the staff parking area. - Student parking permits must be visibly displayed. - Student parking space is limited and is available on a first-come/first-serve basis.
+If you wish to drive and park a vehicle in the student parking lot, it is strongly recommended that you arrive early. - All drivers are expected to observe safe driving habits and be especially alert of younger drivers.
 A speed limit of 5 mph shall be observed in all lanes and parking areas on campus.

 Do not leave valuables in vehicles.
-The school is not responsible, and cannot provide reimbursement, for damage or theft.
+The school is not responsible and cannot provide reimbursement for damage or theft.

-Vehicles on campus are subject to search in accordance with Board Policy No. 5145, and consent to search is implied merely by parking a vehicle on campus.
-Parking privileges may be revoked by the Administration if a student's conduct is unacceptable.
-Violation of school policies while in a vehicle will result in revocation of parking privileges for at least one semester, in addition to any applicable legal measures as determined by law enforcement.
+Vehicles on campus are subject to search in accordance with Board Policy No. 5145 and consent to search is implied merely by parking a vehicle on campus.
+Parking privileges may be revoked by the administration in addition to any applicable legal measures as determined by law enforcement if a student's conduct is unacceptable.

+Personal Property:

-Personal Property: Students and parents are reminded that Perris High School and the Perris Union High School District do not assume responsibility for personal property.
-Students may not bring radios, MP3 players, electronic or video games, CD players, water guns, paint-ball guns, chains, markers, whiteout, liquid paper, lasers, or other items of value to school.
-Items confiscated by staff will not be returned until the parent or guardian picks them up.
-Students who are considered repeat offenders will have their property confiscated for the remainder of the grading period.
+Personal property is brought to school at your own risk.
+PHS and PUHSD are not responsible for lost, stolen, and/or damaged property.
+Site administration will not disrupt the instructional process to engage in investigations or searches due to lost or stolen items.
+Students and parents are reminded that Perris High School and the Perris Union High School District do not assume responsibility for personal property, especially cell phones.
+Students should not bring radios, MP3 players, electronic or video games, CD players, water guns, paint-ball guns, chains, markers, whiteout, liquid paper, lasers, or other items of value to school.

+PE Lockers:

-PE Lockers: Students are not to leave belongings unattended.
+Students are not to leave belongings unattended in the locker room.
 Each student must have their own locker and should not be shared.
 You are strongly recommended to purchase a strong lock which cannot easily be broken into or opened.